Fitbit/thriftcli/README.md

 - **endpoint_name**        Service name and function name representing the request to send to the server.
 - **thrift_file_path**     Path to the thrift file containing the endpoint\'s declaration.
 - **thrift_dir_path**      Path to additional directory to search in when locating thrift file dependencies.
-- **json_request_body**    Either a JSON string containing the request body to send for the endpoint or a path to such a JSON file.
+- **request_body**         Either a JSON string containing the request body to send for the endpoint or a path to such a JSON file.
                            For each argument, the JSON should map the argument name to its value.
                            For a struct argument, its value should be a JSON object of field names to values.
                            This parameter can be omitted for endpoints that take no arguments.